 Anytime work requires brazing, cutting or welding, that utilizes open flame and/or could produce sparks that could accidentally start a fire, the contractor or employee doing the work is required to obtain a Hot Work Permit.
-The permit may be obtained in person at the EH&S Office (Grace Watson Hall), or by completing the Hot Work Permit Application (PDF / MS Word) and sending it to EH&S via e-mail at firstname.lastname@example.org or by fax to (585)475-2966 at least 24 hours in advance of the start of the hot work.
+The permit may be obtained in person at the EH&S Office (Grace Watson Hall), or by completing the Hot Work Permit Application (MS Word or PDF) and sending it to EH&S via e-mail at firstname.lastname@example.org or by fax to (585) 475-2966 at least 24 hours in advance of the start of the hot work.

 Hot work shall not be allowed in the following areas: